thadhaines/PSLTDSim/README.md

 # PSLTDSim = Power System Long-Term Dynamic Simulator
 Purpose:  Use Python 3 and PSLF to simulate long-term power system dynamics.

+Note: Work in progress recfactor - everything may be broken.

 An example of such long-term dynamics:  A wind ramp causes a governor action response, that in turn affects the area control error (ACE), and is later corrected by automatic generator control (AGC [a.k.a. load frequency control or LFC]).

 To install from current WIP state: "pip install -e ." from this directory